King4424/Snowflake_Terraform/README.md

 7. Your project repository cloned to your computer.

-## :ladder: Steps to Complete this project:
+## Steps to Complete this project:
 1) Setup and Configure Terraform Cloud
 2) Create the Actions Workflow in GitHub
 3) Create Your First Database Migration